Research

 TPS algorithm Figure from Köksal et al. 2018

-The timing of events within cells can teach us how proteins pass messages to respond to changes in the cellular environment.
+The timing of signaling events within cells can teach us how proteins pass messages to respond to changes in the cellular environment.
 Our Temporal Pathway Synthesizer (TPS) algorithm evaluates which possible signaling pathways could have generated an observed phosphorylation response.
 It uses constraints such as the timing of phosphorylation changes to rule out pathways in which late-responding proteins pass messages to (phosphorylate) early-responding proteins.